Fouad Bou Ghadr

 Ziad lives on the outskirts of the capital, Beirut, in a modest house with his family and brothers, with whom he has a tense relationship most of the time.
 One year separates him from graduating from university, and he is majoring in the field of media and journalism.
 Ziad works more than 14 hours a day, but the fuel price hike, which touched 700,000 pounds per can of petrol, forces him to spend more than half of his income for transportation.

-Living and psychological pressures affected Ziad’s relationship with his family and friends, and he says: “Since my mental health deteriorated, I have had great difficulty in dealing with my family, as they do not understand me and do not care about what I’m going through.
+Living and psychological pressures affected Ziad’s relationship with his family and friends, and he says: “Since my mental health deteriorated, I have had great difficulty in dealing with my family, as they do not understand me and do not care regarding what I’m going through.
 As for my friends, they are accustomed to my positive personality, and when I was unable to present this character, he decided Many of them are Turkish.
 I don’t blame them, everyone goes through a lot of problems and I became a person who really gives off negative energy.”

-Regarding going to psychotherapy, Ziad recalls the insistence of his childhood friend Muhammad on this topic: “Muhammad knew everything I went through on a daily basis, and he noticed that my condition worsened day after day until he forced me to the topic later.
+Regarding going to psychotherapy, Ziad recalls the insistence of his childhood friend Muhammad on this topic: “Muhammad knew everything I went through on a daily basis, and he noticed that my condition worsened day following day until he forced me to the topic later.
 I have to bear the burdens of this issue, especially since I am from a middle class family.”

 He added, “I do not forget my first visit to psychiatric treatment, I went with great hesitation and tried to postpone the issue several times.
 My first meeting was at the end of last year, and today I feel a slow improvement due to the difficulty of my condition and the lack of help in the circumstances surrounding me, according to the description of psychological treatment.”